 Getting Results with the Best Canon Prime Lenses Under $100

-Many photographers would wince at the thought of spending under $100 on any type of lens.
+Many photographers would wince at the thought of buying Canon prime lenses under $100.
 This is mainly due to us always wanting the most refined optics which squeezes out that extra level of goodness.
 As with any product, the top lenses always follow the laws of diminishing returns, which sometimes can stop us looking at the more affordable versions.

-These days more affordable lenses are providing ever higher levels of quality and, if you dive into cheap zoom lenses, can even offer facilities such as image stabilization.
+These days, Canon prime lenses under $100 are providing ever higher levels of quality and, if you dive into cheap zoom lenses, can even offer facilities such as image stabilization.
 But on the best budget prime lens front, you can’t go wrong with the likes of the Canon EF 50mm f/1.8 STM which delivers excellent images at a price point anybody can reach.